cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 published: false
 ---

-I remember, a long time ago, when I was 10, I had only a few old books at home.
+I remember, in my infancy, I had access to only a few old books at home.
-The new ones either weren’t available or were too expensive for my narrow pocket.
+The new ones either weren’t available or were too expensive to acquire.
-If I wanted to read good stuff back then, I had to walk to the local library and read on-site.
+If I wanted to read good content back then, I had to walk to the local library and have it on-site.

-Ten years later, in my 20s, I observed that university professors had read a lot of books.
-They were respected for the sheer amount of knowledge they had accumulated over a lifetime.
+Later on in my 20s, I observed that university professors had read a lot of books.[^3] They were respected for the sheer amount of knowledge they had accumulated over a lifetime.
-We valued professors because their knownledge and expertise were scarce.
+We valued professors because their knowledge and expertise were scarce.

 Now, in my 30s, reading books is not as trendy as before, and knowledge is available from anywhere.
 Getting access to information is cheaper than ever, and even the latest scientific advances move at lightspeed.